 Photonic Cooling – Efficient cooling of buildings through the use of photonic

-Moreover potential mitigation effects of the photonic cooling approach on the overheating of cities are modelled.
-The main aim of the project is to create knowledge on the feasibility of photonic cooling approaches for climatisation applications and whether the approach can contribute to a higher quality of life in cities of tomorrow.
+Based on these requirements, different approaches utilizing photonic cooling concepts in particular for cooling of buildings were developed and potential reductions of the electric power required for cooling are estimated.
+In addition, potential mitigation effects of the photonic cooling approach on the overheating of cities were modelled.
+The main aim of the project was to create reliable knowledge regarding the feasibility of photonic cooling approaches for air-conditioning applications and whether the approach can contribute to an improvement of quality of life in cities of tomorrow.

 Starting point / motivation